Pollinator House (Flat Packed)

 Maintain multiple water sources around your garden.

-Spread the word among your neighbours, family, and friends—the more people you can encourage to look after your neighbourhood the greater your impact will be collectively.
+Spread the word among your neighbors, family, and friends – the more people you can encourage to look after

 Want to know more about Flow?